mackelab/snvi_repo/README.md

 # Variational methods for simulation based inference

 This packages contains the code for reproducing results of the SNVI paper (https://openreview.net/forum?id=kZ0UYdhqkNY).

-Note that it was completely anonymized for the  double-blind review.
+A user-friendly implementation of the algorithm is implemented in the [sbi toolbox](https://github.com/mackelab/sbi).

+### Installation

 Install the three packages using
 ```bash